Training and development (GP)

-The full training programme for general practice currently lasts a minimum of three years although the RCGP plans to extend GP training by a further year.
-Selection takes place before entry to ST1 (after the foundation programme).
-Training includes 18 months as a Specialty Registrar in a range of jobs in hospital specialties such as obstetrics and gynaecology, paediatrics, geriatric medicine, accident and emergency or psychiatry.
-Then you will spend an additional 18 months as a GP Specialty Registrar in General Practice.
-Local education and training boards (LETBs) try to facilitate requests for flexibility in training within financial and working constraints.
-A significant proportion of the trainees in general practice are training less than full time.
+The full training programme for general practice currently lasts a minimum of three years Selection takes place before entry to ST1 (after the foundation programme).
+Training includes 18 -24 months working as a specialty registrar in a range of jobs in hospital specialties such as obstetrics and gynaecology, paediatrics, geriatric medicine, accident and emergency or psychiatry.

 Trainees must also gain Membership of the Royal College of General Practitioners (MRCGP) in order to be issued with a certificate of completion of their specialty training (CCT) in general practice by the GMC.

 In order for a doctor to work as a GP in the UK there is a requirement to be on the GMC's GP register, to hold a licence to practise also granted by the GMC and to be on the NHS England Medical Performers List.